enricobottazzi/voting_example/README.md

 This dependencies are then used:

 - to [generate the merkle tree](https://github.com/jbaylina/voting_example/blob/main/test/mkt2cir.js#L17) leveraging the function [`merkelize`](https://github.com/jbaylina/voting_example/blob/main/js/mkt2.js#L3)
-- to [extract the merkleProof](https://github.com/jbaylina/voting_example/blob/main/test/mkt2cir.js#L19)(= array of siblings) leveraing the function [`getMerkleProof`](https://github.com/jbaylina/voting_example/blob/main/js/mkt2.js#L34)
+- to [extract the merkleProof](https://github.com/jbaylina/voting_example/blob/main/test/mkt2cir.js#L19) leveraing the function [`getMerkleProof`](https://github.com/jbaylina/voting_example/blob/main/js/mkt2.js#L34)

 The helpers to build the merkle tree are contained inside  `./js/mkt2.js`.
 These functions are used inside our test file `./test/mkt2cir.js` to generate and test the circuit

-In order to run the Mkt2Verifier(nLevels) we need to create another circuit that instanties it specifing the number of levels of the merkle tree (3, in this case).
+In order to run the Mkt2Verifier(nLevels) we need to instanties the circuit designed previously specifing the number of levels of the merkle tree (3, in this case).
 This is done inside `./test/circuits/mkt2_tester.com`

-To test the circuit we need circom tester, which is a [Jvascript library](https://www.npmjs.com/package/circom_tester).
+To test the circuit we need [circom tester](https://www.npmjs.com/package/circom_tester).
 Circom tester helps compiling the circuit and generating the witness.

 In this case we are proofing the existance of the public key generated from the value `33`, stored in position `2` of a merkle tree that contains 8 values as leaves. `[11,22,33,44,55,66,77,88]` represents an array of private keys that will be then hashed to get the 8 leaves of the tree.